 ESL has a strong presence in professional organizations such as California Teachers of English to Speakers of Other Languages (CATESOL).
 In 2022, several faculty members gave presentations at the statewide CATESOL conference.
-Full-time faculty Corinna Lopez presented on ESL's collaboration with CTE to develop Integrated Education and Training (IET) opportunities for English language learners.
-In addition, several ESL adjunct faculty helped plan and coordinate the event: Song Hong is CATESOL Adult Education Level Chair and 2022-23 CATESOL President-Elect and Patty Sanchez is CATESOL's Adult Education Level Assistant Chair.
-ESL Associate Dean Karla Frizler participated in the California Adult Literacy Professional Development (CALPRO) Leadership Institute 2021-2022, ensuring currency in adult education leadership strategies, policies and procedures, and resources.
+Full-time faculty presented on ESL's collaboration with CTE to develop Integrated Education and Training (IET) opportunities for English language learners.
+In addition, several ESL adjunct faculty helped plan and coordinate the event: One faculty is a CATESOL Adult Education Level Chair and 2022/23 CATESOL President-Elect and another is CATESOL's Adult Education Level Assistant Chair.
+ESL Associate Dean participated in the California Adult Literacy Professional Development (CALPRO) Leadership Institute 2021/22, ensuring currency in adult education leadership strategies, policies and procedures, and resources.
 She continues to work with a mentor assigned through the institute and collaborates regularly with members of her cohort.
-Vice President of Instruction Dr. Karen Bautista represents NOCE on the CALPRO Professional Advisory Board and regularly presents for the CALPRO Administrator's Forum.
+Vice President of Instruction represents NOCE on the CALPRO Professional Advisory Board and regularly presents for the CALPRO Administrator's Forum.